Fitsumhelina/password-checker-in-python/README.md

 # password-checker-in-python
-my first python code to commit to GitHub.
+code written using python to validate the user imput and give respons

+password validation on 2023